 Culture Cookies

 Some ideas are so persuasive that to avoid them for long is not an option; they yearn to be understood, and often the only sensible choice is to go ahead and try them out.
-Some, like this one, take a long time to come to fruition and even longer to describe them in as few words as possible!
-Some ideas can be uncomfortably abstract, where a well-defined purpose that would justify years of time spent on a dubious project may forever remain vague.
-In fact, many of the common products we use were discovered by accident, or by trusting intuition, using a “wing it” process.
+Some, like this one, take a long time to come to fruition and even longer to describe them in as few words as possible.

 The Culture behind the Cookie

-This project started in 2005, serves as an Art form (and will be served!), demonstrating the fairly crude initial stages and unanticipated steps of the design process as it unfolds from concept to form.
+Simply put, this project is about the satisfaction of doing your best from start to finish, no matter what that job is.
+It’s about the joy of creating anything and the unstoppable curious spirit which are really the roots of all Art.
+Started in 2005, Culture Cookies serve as an Art form (and will be served!) and along with the stamps, demonstrate the fairly crude initial stages and unanticipated steps of the design process as it unfolds from concept to form.
 For now, I hope to convince you that this is so much more than a cookie!

 Cookies as Art